 How do you workout the functional stack of the Myers Briggs Type Indicator (MBTI) for each of the personality types?
 This means being able to work out the dominant, auxiliary, tertiary and inferior functions of each individual type.

 Things to remember – Judging functions are Thinking and Feeling.
 Perceiving functions are Sensation and Intuition.

 Judging (J) and Perceiving (P) is always the last letter of the type, and they are always extroverted functions.
 J and P will indicate either a dominant or auxiliary function.

 The first letter is (I) introversion, this is the first part of the dominant function.
 The last letter is (P) Perceiver, this is an extroverted function.
 Because we already know the dominant function is introverted, we know extroverted intuition or extroverted thinking can’t be the dominant function.
 So we bypass the P function of Intuition (N) and move onto (Introverted Thinking (Ti)) is the dominant function, Extroverted Intuition (Ne) is the auxiliary function.
 Finding the tertiary and inferior functions is easy because they are just on the opposite of the first two.
 So the completed functional stack for the INTP is.

 Example 2 – ESFJ

-We know the dominate function will be extroverted.
+We know the dominant function will be extroverted.
 The J tells us the next part of that.
-Judging is either Thinking or Feeling, the F tells us it’s Feeling, so the dominate function is Extroverted Feeling (Fe).
-The auxiliary function is introverted, because the dominate function was extroverted, so we look at the (S) sensing, this means the auxiliary function is Introverted Sensing (Si).
+Judging is either Thinking or Feeling, the F tells us it’s Feeling, so the dominant function is Extroverted Feeling (Fe).
+The auxiliary function is introverted, because the dominant function was extroverted, so we look at the (S) sensing, this means the auxiliary function is Introverted Sensing (Si).
 The complete functional stack is.

 - Auxiliary – Introverted Sensing (Si)